Military career of Ferdinand Marcos

-Another controversy arose in 1947, when Marcos began signing communications with the rank of lieutenant colonel, instead of major.
-This prompted US officials to note that Marcos was only "recognized as a major in the roster of the 14th Infantry USAFIP, NL as of 12 December 1944 to his date of discharge."
+Another controversy arose in 1947, when Marcos began signing communications as a lieutenant colonel, instead of major.
+US officials noted that Marcos was "a major in the roster of the 14th Infantry USAFIP, NL as of 12 December 1944 to his date of discharge".

-The biggest controversy arising from Marcos' service during World War II, however, would concern his claims during the 1962 Senatorial Campaign of being "most decorated war hero of the Philippines" He claimed to have been the recipient of 33 war medals and decorations, including the Distinguished Service Cross and the Medal of Honor, but researchers later found that stories about the wartime exploits of Marcos were mostly propaganda, being inaccurate or untrue.
-Only two of the supposed 33 awards - the Gold Cross and the other the Distinguished Service Star- were given during the war, and both had been contested by Marcos' superiors.
+The biggest controversy, however, concerned his claims during the 1962 Senatorial Campaign that he was the "most decorated war hero of the Philippines."
+He claimed to have received 33 war medals/decorations, including the Distinguished Service Cross and the Medal of Honor.
+However, researchers later reported that stories about his wartime exploits were mostly false of inaccurate.
+Only two of the claimed awards - the Gold Cross and the Distinguished Service Star - were given during the war, and both had been contested by Marcos's superiors.

 Training and mobilization

 Before World War II, Marcos was already a Reserve Officers' Training Corps graduate during his time studying law.
 Hours after the attack on Pearl Harbor on December 8, 1941, the Japanese simultaneously bombed many places in the Philippines, including Clark Field.
 The 14th Army began its invasion with a landing on Batan Island (not to be confused with Bataan Peninsula), 120 miles (190 km) off the north coast of Luzon on the same day, by selected naval infantry units.
 Landings on Camiguin Island and at Vigan, Aparri, and Gonzaga in northern Luzon followed two days later.

 Marcos was one of those who were called into the army as a 3rd lieutenant during the mobilization in the summer and fall of 1941.
 The U.S. Army has confirmed that Ferdinand Marcos fought on the U.S. side after the December 1941 Japanese invasion of the Philippines until April 1942, after which he was taken prisoner.